How to Update Old Blog Content

 Maybe your design skills have improved since you created your images.
 Or maybe a better image has been added to your favorite stock photo site.

-You may want to take time to design a new main image that’s extra “pinnable”.
+It’s worth your time to design a new main image that’s extra “pinnable”.

 9. Have you filled out your metadata?